vorpalnet/blade/docs/README.md

 colour into a slide.
 Two accents carry meaning — `--sig` for signaling, `--med` for media — and both are always labelled in words, never colour alone.

-**Self-contained.** No external fonts, scripts, images or stylesheets: these are published under a content policy that blocks every external host, and a linked asset fails silently.
+**Self-contained.** Decks are self-contained HTML with no external assets: no external fonts, scripts, images or stylesheets.
 The Vorpal mark is inlined in the shell for that reason — a copy of the canonical `admin/portal/src/main/webapp/brand/vorpal_logo.svg`, filled through the `--brand` token so it tracks the light/dark theme instead of a fixed purple or white. **When the logo changes